engineergorman/lpc1114fn28/README.md

 SPI, I2C, ADC, DAC, PWM, nested interrupts, etc.  The full datasheet is
 here:  http://www.nxp.com/documents/data_sheet/LPC111X.pdf

-This project is exploring the use of C++ to create a clean abstraction layer for setting up the chip's core features and perhipherals.
+This project is exploring the use of C++ to create a highy readable thin hardware abstraction layer for setting up the chip's core features and perhipherals.
 Current examples include:
-* Configure the PLL for 48Mhz operation using the built in IRC
+* blinky:  Configure the PLL for 48Mhz operation using the built in IRC
-* Configure 16-bit Timer 0 for PWM operation
+* pwm:  Configure 16-bit Timer 0 for PWM operation
+* adc_simple:  Simple (software mode) Analog to Digital conversion
+* adc_burstmode:  Continuous sample (burst mode) Analog to Digital conversion (started but not finished)
+* gpio_interrupt:  GPIO external interrupt
+* motor:  advanced motor control (a work in progress). uses PWM to control motor speed, GPIO ports to control direction, external interrupt to sense motor speed (via IR sensor and optical wheel)

 # Example
-There are some comments about ARM being notoriously difficult to program.
+Some people may find that the ARM Cortex uProc is difficult to program when compared to simpler 8-bit microprocessors.
 With more capability there is usually more complexity.
-But with the right abstraction layer(s) in place, this complexity can be mitigated.
-For example, most of the examples I've come across use standard bit shifting and masking to set the registers.
+But with the right abstraction layer(s) in place, this complexity is easily mitigated.
+For example, most of the samples on the web use standard bit shifting and masking to set the hardware configuration registers.
 This makes the code very hard to read and also error prone.
-My preference is to use C++ and overlay the uint32_t register with a structure containing named bitfields.
+My preference is to use C++ and overlay the hardware register with a structure containing named bitfields.
 The bitfields are written to look like the LPC11xx User Manual, so there is less room for error.
 For example: